Executive Master of Business Administration

 acquire and manage information technology.

 In the final two terms, you will develop a strategic mindset as you apply strategy models to changing environments, both globally and locally.
-The program ends with a second executive retreat in Whistler.
+The program ends with a second executive retreat.

 Students who choose the optional Americas MBA for Executives stream will take classes with their SFU cohort in Vancouver in the Fall, Spring and Summer terms of Year 1.
 In Year 2, the Americas MBA for Executives residencies take place in August (Vancouver, Canada), October (Sao Paulo, Brazil), February (Mexico City, Mexico) and April (Nashville, USA) in lieu of the following Vancouver based curriculum.